Chemo112/MOOC_RECCOMENDER/README.md

 **Data**

-The data that we use for this project it is available [here](https://www.kaggle.com/datasets/edx/course-study)
+The database of courses that we use for this project it is available [here](https://www.kaggle.com/datasets/edx/course-study)

 **Data collection organization of the storing part**